sixhobbits/ritza/content/pitch4.md

 ## Elevator pitch (for tall buildings)

-We see the following problems in the world, and we'd like to take a crack at solving them:
+We see the following problems in the world, and believe that they can be addressed simultaneously:

 * Pay Per Click (PPC) or digital media advertising is the prevalent way that new companies with technology products find customers.
 This form of advertising is expensive, provides no long term value and relies on invasive tracking of users.
 * Companies often switch to so-called *content-marketing* as an alternative or supplement to paid media.
 This usually involves using non-expert writers to push out as much short, shallow content as possible, stuffed with keywords that might rank well on search engines.